infrahq/infra/README.md

         - kind: role
           name: view
           destinations:
-            - name: <cluster name> # Cluster name is auto-discovered or can be set statically in Helm with `--set engine.name`
+            - name: <cluster name> # Cluster name in your cloud provider, or set manually in Helm with `--set engine.name`
               namespaces:
                 - default
 ```